top of page

 Les Deux Pierrots

-This lively three-hander was written by Edmond Rostand in 1889 for performance by himself and his friends in the garden of the Rostand family’s summer villa in Luchon, in the French Pyrenees.
-At twenty-one, Edmond was not sure whether to be a poet or a playwright; this playlet was to decide his career, for it was to prove his entrée into the French theatre of his day.
+Edmond Rostand and his friends liked to put on plays in the garden of the Rostand family’s summer villa in Luchon, in the French Pyrenees.
+At twenty-one, Edmond was not sure whether to be a poet or a playwright.
+Les Deux Pierrots, written in 1889, was to decide him, for it would prove his entrée into the French theatre of his day.

-The characters come from the Italian comedy: the lovely Columbine, her partner Harlequin, her father Cassander and of course the Pierrots.
-In Rostand’s play, Harlequin is dead, and two Pierrots are wooing Columbine (or Colombina, as we have in this version), one sad one and one happy one.
+The characters come from the Italian comedy: two Pierrots, one sad and one happy, are wooing Columbine (or Colombina).
 The original title of the piece was Pierrot qui pleure et Pierrot qui rit (Weeping Pierrot and Laughing Pierrot).
 Edmond’s musical uncle Alexis Rostand set it to music: the ms is in the British Library.

 pierrot.PNG

-Française, its Director, Jules Claretie, was so impressed by Rostand’s talent that he invited him to submit another curtain-raiser.
-Boldly Rostand promised to offer a full three-act play this time.
+Rostand offered Les Deux Pierrots as a curtain-raiser to the Comédie-Française, the state theatre and more likely to accept plays in verse.
+Its Director, Jules Claretie, was so impressed by Rostand’s talent that he invited him to submit another curtain-raiser.
+Boldly Rostand offered him a full three-act play.
 This would be Les Romanesques (more familiar to English-speaking audiences as the origin of the long-running musical, The Fantasticks).
 The success of this play in 1894 opened the way for Rostand to become an established playwright – no less a figure than Sarah Bernhardt would star in La Princesse lointaine in 1895 and in La Samaritaine at Easter 1897.
 The end of that same year would see the triumph of Cyrano de Bergerac.

 Les Romanesques